Extending Discrete Geometric Singular Perturbation Theory to Non-Hyperbolic Points: Takens' embedding theorem

 \section{Takens' embedding theorem}

 In the following we state the version of Takens' embedding theorem given in \cite[Theorem 8.1]{Chow1994} (see also \cite[Prop.~6.1]{Gramchev2005}), as well as a corollary which specialises this result for unipotent points.
-An early reference without proof can be found in \cite{Bouten1916}, and later formulations with proof appeared in \cite{Chen1965,Lewis1939}.
+Takens' own result can be found in \cite[Thm.~4]{Takens1973}.
+This is similar to the version that we use, except that it applies to scalar diffeomorphisms only.
+Numerous (albeit simpler) versions of the result predate Takens' result: An early reference where a similar result for scalar diffeomorphisms with linear part identity appears without proof in \cite{Bouten1916}, and later with a proof in \cite{Lewis1939}.
+An early formulation of a similar result in $n$-dimensions can be found in \cite{Chen1965}.

 \

 Consider a $C^r$-diffeomorphism $F : \R^n \to \R^n$, with $r \geq 2$ and a fixed point at the origin, i.e.~$F(0) = 0$.
 Taylor expansion gives

 where the $F^l$ are homogeneous polynomials of order $l \in \{2, \ldots, r\}$ in $x \in \R^n$.
 The extension to parameter-dependent maps is straightforward; one simply considers the parameters $\lambda \in \R^p$ as variables by appending the trivial map(s) $\lambda \mapsto \lambda$ to $F$.
 Using a Jordan-Chevalley decomposition, the Jacobian matrix $A$ can be written as